Gijon Asturias, Spain Travel Guide

 Gijón's main theater, hosting a diverse program of plays, concerts, dance performances, and opera throughout the year.

 A sprawling complex originally built as an university.
 It now houses LABoral Centro de Arte, a large theater, an university campus, and a botanical garden.
-The sheer scale and unique architecture of the building make it worth a visit even without participating in an event.
+The sheer scale and unique the construction of the building make it worth a visit even without participating in an event.

 Always check the websites of individual museums and cultural centers, as well as the Gijón Tourist Office, for current temporary exhibitions, workshops, and performance schedules.
 This ensures guests discover special events during their visit.